-To understand the difference between these two, we first need to clarify the meaning of the states 'empty' and '' in the template context:nilThe meaning of these two states:
+To understand the difference between the two, we first need to clarify the meaning of the two states of "empty" in the template context:nil"""

-- 'Empty'In most programming and template languages, a variable is considered "empty" in a broad sense.
-It may be an empty string (like
+- Empty"In most programming and template languages, a variable is considered to be 'empty' in a broad sense.
+It may be an empty string (such as

-nil"This is a more specific and stricter 'no value' state.It typically refers to a variable that has not been initialized, or the memory address it points to is empty, indicating that there is no such 'container'.nilrepresented by the zero value of pointer, interface, slice, map, channel, or function types, meaning the 'non-existence' of these type variables.
+nil"This is a more specific and stricter 'no value' state.It usually refers to a variable that has not been initialized, or the memory address it points to is empty, indicating that there is no such 'container'.In the context of Go language (the development language of AnQiCMS),nilRepresents the zero value of pointer, interface, slice, map, channel, or function types, meaning the 'non-existence' of these type variables.

 defaultFilter: Widespread 'empty' processing